zenstruck/schedule-bundle/doc/extending.md

 for an example of an extension with a *[handler](../src/Schedule/Extension/Handler/EnvironmentHandler.php)*.

+If your extension is applicable to the schedule, you can auto-add it by registering it as a service and adding the `schedule.extension` tag (autoconfiguration is not available).

 Below are some examples of custom extensions:

 ### Example 1: Skip Schedule if in maintenance mode